 85mm (lenses up to filter diameter of 77mm):

 100mm (lenses up to filter diameter of 105mm):

 Yes, we will ship internationally.
 Please remember that the PureNight is currently on pre-order with expected shipping date of March 2017.

 Shipping fees vary for all our international orders.
 International postage fees for small packages were increased as of January 2016 by the US Postal Service and our current pricing reflects those changes.
 It’s typically about $15 for packing and shipping to send a PureNight order outside the USA.

-Our international orders are shipped via USPS first-class mail and usually take 7-10 business days to arrive.
+Our international orders are shipped via USPS first-class mail and usually take at least 7-14 business days to arrive.
 Tracking may or may not be available depending on the destination.
 As the buyer, you are responsible for any import taxes (VAT, etc.), duties and custom fees that your country may impose at the time of receipt of the shipment.
 All international shipments are marked on the customs form as “Merchandise” with an accurate description of the value and contents (“Photographic Filter”) and labeled with the proper six digit HS Tariff Code for photographic filters: 900220.
 Please check with your local postal service for status updates on your order once it has left the USA.

 More FAQs coming soon.

 For further questions, just ask in the comments below or contact me directly. –Ian Norman